Eliott-Srl/web-tools/README.md

 * Basic loader before the website
 * The title of the website animated
-* An  auto copy system with display
+* A clickable ip system with visualisation
 * Scrollbar custom

 # Table Of Content